Michaelcho1201/ECS299-michael-cho/README.md

   - Contains the existing difficulty adjustment function
   - Contains the existing LLM team generation function
   - Runs simple test calls
   - Current model serves as potential prototype/baseline.
 Future changes (for example giving hints of type effectiveness at beginner level, or refining the scoring function may be necessary).
+ALSO MAY ADD GIMMICKS (mega/ tera/ z move/ gigantamax etc)
 - `player_team.py`
     - Currently has a preset generally balanaced team.
     - MAY  PLAN TO UPDATE THIS TO ASK FOR AN INPUT TEAM WITH LEGALITY CHECKS.